flolai/bbk_chromosome6/createdb/docs/README.md

 #### Load Data Statement

 To load genbank data update below system path (in italics) with location of data created by the parser and run command in SQL

 LOAD DATA INFILE *'/d/user6/co001/Desktop/BIOCOMP/mysql_data5.txt'*
 INTO TABLE chrom6
 FIELDS TERMINATED BY ',' ENCLOSED BY '\''
 LINES TERMINATED BY ']' STARTING BY '[';

+The parser outputs the genbank data as a list of lists as a text file with each item ended with a comma and enclosed by a single quote.
+Each list is delimited with square brackets.
+Therefore fields and lines terminated are used in the command to ensure these are not included in the database and the load runs correctly.